 Gusto’s Plus plan costs $80/month + $12 per person.
 The Plus plan sets itself apart from the Simple plan with options for employee surveys, a comprehensive employee directory, time/project tracking, and workforce cost projections.

 - Requests for both PTO and time-off policies

-- Employee surveys and directory
+- Employee directory and org chart

-- Tracking options for projects and workforce costing
+- Tracking options for projects

-The Premium plan is best for companies that are finally ready to fully automate their HR processes and departments, but that also need a few more HR resources to make that a reality:
+The Premium plan is best for companies that are finally ready to fully automate their HR processes and departments but that also need a few more HR resources to make that a reality: